 Lately I’ve been making these quite often as my kids can’t seem to get enough of them.
 The deal is that if I make them on a friday, they have to go for a long family walk on Saturday.
 It actually works.

 If you are serving these for a dinner party, I recommend making them an hour or two before everyone arrives.
 The puris are best served right out of the oil but few people will know this.
 Just keep them in a low oven or heat them up in the microwave right before serving.

 The curry can be made up to a day ahead of time.
 I like to brown the prawns in hot ghee first.
 The colour adds nicely to the presentation.

-3 tablespoons ghee or olive oil
+- 3 tablespoons ghee or rapeseed (canola) oil

-800g small fresh peeled prawns
+- 800g small fresh peeled prawns

-2 tennis ball sized onions finely chopped
+- 2 tennis ball sized onions finely chopped

-2 tomatoes finely chopped
+- 2 tomatoes finely chopped

-3 green chillies finely chopped (Optional)
+- 3 green chillies finely chopped (Optional)

-1 tablespoon garam masala – my recipe homemade recipe is here.
+- 1 tablespoon garam masala

-1 teaspoon ground cumin
+- 1 teaspoon ground cumin

-Juice of two limes
+- Juice of two limes

-1 small bunch finely chopped coriander
+- 1 small bunch finely chopped coriander

-Salt and pepper to taste
+- Salt and pepper to taste

-When hot, add the prawn and brown them on the outside until they are about 80% cooked through.
+- When hot, add the prawn and brown them on the outside until they are about 80% cooked through.
 Remove the prawns from the pan and set aside.

-Now add the remaining ghee or oil to the pan and toss in your chopped onions.
+- Now add the remaining ghee or oil to the pan and toss in your chopped onions.
 Fry for about 5 minutes stirring regularly until the onions are translucent and breaking apart a bit.

 - Add your chopped tomatoes and stir to combine.
 Continue frying for about five more minutes.
 The onions and tomatoes will begin to break down to make a sauce.